yadavanuj1996/full-stack-web-development-notes/aws/cantrill-sa-c03/README.md

   - Calculated in 9s (99.9, 99.999 %)
   -Examples
     - Having a spare tyre in car is like having HA, it does not guarantee it won't go down but if it does you can change the tire with very less downtime instead of waiting for help.
-    - Having a standby server for an application in case of main server failure, the service will be down but instead of fixing the server first we simply switch to standby server, spin it up and it will take care of app.(Note: The down time will still be there but if we waited for fix on the main server it would have taken lot longet)
+    - Having a standby server for an application in case of main server failure, the service will be down but instead of fixing the server first we simply switch to standby server, spin it up and it will take care of app.(Note: The down time will still be there but if we waited for fix on the main server it would have taken lot longer)

 - **Fault Tolerance**
   - Fault tolerance deals with 2 things
     - Minimizing the downtime (same as HA)